The Minor Planets

 There are relatively empty areas between the main concentrations of asteroids in the Main Belt called the Kirkwood gaps, where an object's orbital period would be a simple fraction of Jupiter's.
 Such a gravitational resonance, over time, causes objects to migrate into different orbits.

-The "main belt" asteroids can actually be categorized as divided into two belts, according to confirming data from the current Sloan Digital Sky Survey.
+The "main belt" asteroids can actually be categorized as divided into two belts, according to confirming data from the Sloan Digital Sky Survey.
 The inner belt, centered at 2.8 AU from the Sun, contains silicate-rich asteroids, and an outer belt, centered at 3.2 AU, contains asteroids rich in carbon.

 The Main Asteroid Belt